Prince Edward Island Sights and Highlights

 What activities can I do on Prince Edward Island?

-You can go bike riding, strolling the beaches, kayaking, golfing, hiking or exploring the interior of the island.
+You can go cycling, walk on the beaches, kayak, play golf, hike, or explore the island's interior.
 There are also many festivals and concerts in the summer.

 Where can I stay on Prince Edward Island?

 There are many accommodation options, from Hotels * to cozy ones holiday homes*.
-I recommend you in one of the many charming B & B* to stay overnight to experience authentic island life.
+I recommend you in one of the many charming Bed and Breakfasts* to stay overnight to experience authentic island life.

 Also discover other places on the Island.